deepomicslab/crux/docs/get-started.md

 ## VSCode Plugin

-A VSCode plugin is provided to enable syntax highlight for templates.
+A VSCode plugin is provided to enable the syntax highlight for templates.
 [download it from here](https://gitlab.deepomics.org/lhc/bvt-vscode/tags).

 Install the vsix file through the plugin menu - Install from VSIX.

 There are two ways to enable syntax highlight in JavaScript/TypeScript.
-When using the `template` tag (we'll cover this later), the string will be treated as template automatically.
+When using the `template` tag (we will cover this later), the string will be treated as a template automatically.

 ```js
 const t = template`